carmencchow/bellabeat_casestudy/README.md

 ![stepcount](https://github.com/user-attachments/assets/caaa6899-74a3-4779-843c-bab3b102c2bd)

-Despite the high step count from these highly active participants, we notice that 50% of participants are getting less than 8,319 steps a day or less than the recommended daily step count.
+Despite the high step count from these highly active participants, notice that 50% of participants are getting less than 8,319 steps a day or less than the recommended daily step count of 10,000 steps.

-<p>Let's see when the participants are walking the most in a day.
+Let's see when the participants are walking the most in a day.
 We’ll use the `summarize()` and `arrange()` functions to order the daily average steps from highest to lowest to find peak hours of activity:

 ```